-Plannin g and Development Objectives Policies 1.
-To utilize existing infrastructure for land development.
+Plannii ng and Development Objectives Policies To utilize existing infrastructure for land development.
 1-a.
 Vacant lots, both City owned and private, within the built area of the City will be prioritized before greenfield development.
 1-b.
 The City will consult with owners of private vacant land to incentivize development that aligns with the City's general development goals (Section 3.1.2).
 2. To pursue greenfield redevelopment with consideration to market demand and economic, environmental, and social cost benefit analysis.
 2-a.
-New greenfield development will be prioritized after development consideration is given to policy 1-a and 1-b.
+New greenfield development will be prioritized after development consideration is given to policy 1-a and 1- b.
 2-b.
 Greenfield development will occur adjacent to developed areas in a phased approach in order to utilize existing infrastructure for land development.
 2-c.
 A cost benefit analysis on the economic, environmental, and social aspects of new land subdivision will occur prior to greenfield development.

-Planning and Development Objectives Policies 2-d.
-Costs and benefits of extending municipal infrastructure and services to new greenfield development will be evaluated before approval is given for new development.
-To pursue greenfield residential development that aligns with the City's general development goals as described in Section 3.1.2.
+Planning a and Development Objectives Policies 2-d.
+Costs and benefits of extending municipal infrastructure and services to new greenfield development will be evaluated before approval is given for new development. de ge o pursue greenfield residential evelopment that aligns with the City's eneral development goals as described a Section 3.1.2 .
 3-a.
-Greenfield development will align with the City's general development goals (Section 3.1.2) To utilize existing infrastructure for land development.
+Greenfield development will align with the City's general development goals (Section 3.1.2) o utilize existing infrastructure for land evelopment.
 1-a.
 Vacant lots, both City owned and private, within the built area of the City will be prioritized before greenfield development.
 1-b.
-The City will consult with owners of private vacant land to incentivize development that aligns with the City's general development goals (Section 3.1.2).
-To pursue greenfield redevelopment with consideration to market demand and economic, environmental, and social cost benefit analysis.
+The City will consult with owners of private vacant land to incentivize development that aligns with the City's general development goals (Section 3.1.2). cc ec o pursue greenfield redevelopment with onsideration to market demand and conomic, environmental, and social cost enefit analysis.
 2-a.
-New greenfield development will be prioritized after development consideration is given to policy 1-a and 1-b.
+New greenfield development will be prioritized after development consideration is given to policy 1-a and 1- b.
 2-b.
 Greenfield development will occur adjacent to developed areas in a phased approach in order to utilize existing infrastructure for land development.
 2-c.
 A cost benefit analysis on the economic, environmental, and social aspects of new land subdivision will occur prior to greenfield development.
 2-d.
-Costs and benefits of extending municipal infrastructure and services to new greenfield development will be evaluated before approval is given for new development.
-To pursue greenfield residential development that aligns with the City's general development goals as described in Section 3.1.2.
+Costs and benefits of extending municipal infrastructure and services to new greenfield development will be evaluated before approval is given for new development. de ge o pursue greenfield residential evelopment that aligns with the City's eneral development goals as described a Section 3.1.2 .
 3-a.
 Greenfield development will align with the City's general development goals (Section 3.1.2)